Yankees designated hitter Giancarlo Stanton (27) bats during the first...

 And Stanton preferred the Dodgers, according to a person familiar with his thinking at the time, at least as much as the Yankees.

 The Marlins tried.
-In their first round of calls, the Yankees weren’t interested at all, focusing initially on Shohei Ohtani, the pitching-and-hitting phenom/phenomenon who was coming over from Japan.
+In their first round of calls, the Yankees weren’t interested at all, focusing initially on Shohei Ohtani, the pitching-and-hitting phenom who was coming over from Japan.
 The Cubs had their core of position players — Kris Bryant, Anthony Rizzo — and passed.
 The Astros asked the Marlins to pay most of the rest of the money owed to Stanton for a decade, which wasn’t going to work.

-And so Stanton has been a mere visitor in Los Angeles ever since.
-And enjoy those visits he has.
+And so Stanton has been a mere visitor in Los Angeles ever since — and enjoy those visits he has.
 In his career, he owns a .309 average and 1.086 OPS at Dodger Stadium, his highest anywhere other than Colorado.
 In 2015, he hit a home run clear out of the ballpark, an estimated 475 feet to leftfield.

 “That Cali air, man,” Stanton of his success here.
 “I can’t pinpoint a certain thing.
 I got a few days to do well still and not worry about the past.”

-The Stanton clan were regulars at Dodger Stadium, especially when the likes of Barry Bonds and Ken Griffey Jr. and Mark McGwire, the premier home run hitters of their era, came to town.
-Stanton’s favorite memories “are probably the little things,” like arriving early to watching batting practice and hear the bat-on-ball sound in a mostly empty building.
-As a teenaged prospect, late Dodgers scout George Genovese came to watch him often at Notre Dame High in Sherman Oaks.
+Members of the Stanton clan were regulars at Dodger Stadium, especially when the likes of Barry Bonds and Ken Griffey Jr. and Mark McGwire, the premier home run hitters of their era, came to town.
+Stanton’s favorite memories “are probably the little things,” like arriving early to watch batting practice and hear the bat-on-ball sound in a mostly empty building.

 About every organization considered Stanton in the draft in 2007.
 The Marlins selected him in the second round.